Case Study № 07 · Concept

 Google Trips transforms trip planning into a shared canvas where:

-Google Trips collaborative canvas showing multiple users planning a trip together
+Google Trips collaborative canvas

-The collaborative canvas interface showing real-time trip planning with multiple users, map queries, and itinerary building
+The collaborative canvas interface showing real-time trip planning with multiple users, map queries, and itinerary building.

 Design System & Visual Language